OnDataEngineering/OnDataEngineeringContent/_tech-categories/nosql-wide-column-stores.md

 Apache Cassandra is also available as a managed service from a number of vendors.

-Apache HBase and Apache Accumulo are also available as part of most Hadoop managed services
+Apache HBase and Apache Accumulo are also available as part of most Hadoop managed services.

 ## Multi Model NoSQL Databases